Pasdeloup Orchestra

-The Pasdeloup Orchestra (also referred to as Orchestre des Concerts Pasdeloup) is the oldest symphony orchestra in France.
+The Pasdeloup Orchestra (also referred to as Orchestre des Concerts Pasdeloup) is a symphony orchestra in France.

 History

-Founded in 1861 by Jules Pasdeloup with the name Concerts Populaires, it is the oldest orchestra still in existence in Paris.
+Founded in 1861 by Jules Pasdeloup with the name Concerts Populaires, it is the oldest orchestra founded as a private association still in existence in Paris.
 Aimed at an audience hitherto absent from evening concerts, the orchestra presented cheap Sunday concerts in the vast rotonda of the Cirque d'hiver in Paris.
 The opening concert (27 October 1861), with an orchestra of 80 musicians, consisted of the following programme: